Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space: Lie Algebra Operator Vessels

 A few notations are in order.
 Let $\cH$ and $\cE$ be two Hilbert spaces, we will denote by $\mathcal{L}(\cH,\cE)$ the space of all bounded linear operators from $\cH$ to $\cE$.
 For simplicity we will denote $\cL(\cH,\cH)$ by $\cL(\cH)$.

 We will denote Lie groups and their Lie algebras by capital and lowercase German letters, respectively.
 We fix $\fg$, a finite dimensional Lie algebra over $\RR$, and $\fG$, a simply connected Lie group corresponding to $\fg$.
+We will denote the Lie bracket on $\fg$ by $[\cdot,\cdot]$.
+We will denote as well by $\wedge^2 \fg = \fg \wedge \fg$ the second exterior power of $\fg$ and by $X \wedge Y$ the decomposable tensors.